 When the medieval walls encircling Vienna were finally demolished in the nineteenth century, large open spaces near the city center became available for development.
 It marked the start of a building boom around the newly created Ringstraße, but some areas were set aside for the creation of city parks.

 The largest of these was the Stadtpark, a popular public park created by the city council.

-The river Wien, a small branch of the Donau river, cuts through the park.
+The River Wien, a small branch of the Danube River, cuts through the park.
 From the pedestrian bridge that connects the two sides of the river you have a nice view over the Wienflussportal, a series of elegant pavilions in Jugendstil style, designed in 1905 by Friedrich Ohmann and Josef Hackhofer.

 The Stadtpark is popular for its many statues of artists, in particular musicians.
 Throughout the park you’ll find statues and busts of composers such as Franz Schubert and Anton Brückner, but by far the most famous is the Johann Strauss Memorial, created in 1921 by the Austrian sculptor Edmund Hellmer.
 The memorial shows a gilded statue of Johann Strauss Junior, the Waltz King, in front of a stone arch decorated with naiads.

 There are also several fountains installed in the Stadtpark.
 The oldest is the «Danube Woman fountain», created in 1865 by Hans Gasser.
 The fountain group entitled «The Liberation of the Spring» was created in 1903 by Josef Heu.
 A more recent fountain is the «Vogeltränkebrunnen» (Birdbath fountain), a small fountain with penguins created in 1953 by Mario Petrucci.